KieronHolmes/UoEo-SSDCS-API/README.md

 * [Django Filter](https://github.com/carltongibson/django-filter/) - Module providing the ability to filter models when executing a query.
 * [Django REST Framework - Simple JWT](https://github.com/jazzband/djangorestframework-simplejwt/) - Module providing the facility to use JWT for user authentication.
 * [HTTPie](https://github.com/httpie/httpie) - Simple CLI HTTP client used for testing.

+## 12. References
+* Veracode (2018) How Secure Are Popular Web Frameworks?
+Here Is a Comparison.
+Available from:https://www.veracode.com/blog/secure-development/how-secure-are-popular-web-frameworks-here-comparison [Accessed 14 October 2021]